 |Utilities||Clothes dryer, Cooker, Microwave, Fridge, Freezer, Washing machine|

 |Furniture||Double Beds (2), Dining seats for 4, Lounge seats for 4|

 - Bed linen, hand and bath towels included in the price.

-- Cottage is fitted with full electric heating.
+Cottage is fitted with full electric heating.
 Both heating and electricity included.
 Cot and high chair provided on request.